Abhijeet8911/Excel-2-Supply-Chain-and-Freight-Analysis-/README.md

 Costs Driver Paid : Cost which driver Paid
 Total Expenses	: Total Expenses of the Driver

-Shipment Cost settlement -- The direct costs associated with moving an item from a shelf in a shop or warehouse to the customer's doorstep
+:small_blue_diamond: Shipment Cost settlement -- The direct costs associated with moving an item from a shelf in a shop or warehouse to the customer's doorstep
 First condition type
 Shipment cost sub-items
 ERE Stage